yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

           main()
       ```

-9. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**
+9. To save the changes made to the file, right click on the blank space in file text editor and hit **Save**

    >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.